spectrocloud/librarium/packages/docs/content/02-getting-started/3-vmware-your-first-cluster.md

 17. Enter the desired settings for Datacenter, Compute Cluster, Network and Resource Pool.
 Select 'Spectro' as the folder.
 18. Select '1' for Number of Nodes.
 19. SSH Keys - Create a new ssh key pair (or pick one of your existing ones).
 Enter the public key in this field.
 The public key will be installed in the gateway VM nodes to provide ssh access as the user 'spectro'.
 This is useful for troubleshooting purposes.
-20. Leave NTP servers option blank
+20. Leave the NTP servers option blank, only if NTP is already configured on each of the ESXi hosts.
 21. Click 'Confirm'.
 Private Cloud Gateway would transition to 'Provisioning' state.
 It takes around 10 to 15 minutes for the gateway to be installed.
 Two new VMs are created as part of gateway provisioning.
 22. Proceed to creation of cluster profile once the gateway transitions to 'Running' state.